FANGxPC/C2C_Hackathon/README.md

-  # All-in-One Student Hub
+  # AI-Powered Student Platform

-  This is a code bundle for All-in-One Student Hub.
-The original project is available at https://www.figma.com/design/rjzDtw6Qrm90HvlGhVp8Ub/All-in-One-Student-Hub.
+  This is a code bundle for AI-Powered Student Platform.
+The original project is available at https://www.figma.com/design/Ekp2kdVfBESohuAjxPxe4w/AI-Powered-Student-Platform.

   ## Running the code